Piperski13/powerplant-dashboard/README.md

 - **Server-Side Rendering (EJS)** - real-time data updates and dynamic pages based on logged-in user data

 - **PostgreSQL Integration** - all data operations handled through RESTful-style controllers and models

+- **Real-time WebSocket chat** for interactive communication between logged-in users.

+- **Redis-based rate-limiting** for message sending to prevent spamming.

+- Persistent chat messages stored in **PostgreSQL**, with live updates broadcast to all connected clients.

 - **Input Filtering** - filter and search records efficiently in the records view